eljost/pysisyphus/docs/coordinate_systems.rst

 YAML Input
 ----------

-See below for an explanation of the `geom` keys.
+See below for an explanation of possible inputs in the `geom` section.
+Input related to internal coordinates is given mostly in the `coord_kwargs` subgroup, whereas atom-related input (`isotops`, `freeze_atoms`) is given one level above.
+See the example below:

 .. code:: yaml

     geom:
      type: cart               # Coordinate system (cart/redund/dlc/tric)
      fn: [input]              # File name or inline input
-     union: null              # Define same set of primitives at multiple geometries
+     union: False             # Define same set of primitives at multiple geometries
      isotopes: null           # Specify different isotopes
      freeze_atoms: null       # Freeze Cartesians of certain atoms
      coord_kwargs:            # Keywords that are passed to the internal coordinate class